Quansight/Quansight-website/apps/consulting/posts/announcing-qhub.md

 <base target="_blank" />

+**Editor's Note:** Since the launch of QHub in 2020, we have evolved it into a community-led open source project called Nebari.
+See our <a href="/post/evolving-qhub-to-nebari" target="_self">blog post on Nebari</a> and visit [nebari.dev][nebari.dev] for more information.

+---

 **Today, we are announcing the release of QHub, a new open source project from Quansight that enables teams to build and maintain a cost-effective and scalable compute/data science platform in the cloud or on-premises.
 QHub can be deployed